filipelsimoes/organization_backend/README.md

     url to connect: jdbc:postgresql://localhost:5432/postgres

-  If the project captur an error on start, try to maven clean and then maven install.
+  If the project launches an error on start, try to maven clean and then maven install.